Skip to Main Content

 Morning:

 We will board our motorcoach towards our first stop of Haddington where we will have a guided walk an introduction to "burghs" and the Reformation.
-We will then transfer to the Museum of Flight at East Fortune airfield.
+We will then go to explore the history of the Scottish Flag before we transfer to the Museum of Flight at East Fortune airfield.
 Located on the site of the UK’s best preserved Second World War airfield and with a collection of over 50 aircraft, the museum is a rich learning environment to find out about the World Wars, science and technology.

 Lunch: